-This article of the World Landmarks series examines the most famous landmarks in Arizona.
-From the world-famous Grand Canyon and the other stunning canyons to the Hoover and Glenn Canyon Dams, Arizona is full of natural wonders and impressive human-made landmarks.
+This article about the World Landmarks series examines the most famous landmarks in Arizona.
+Arizona is full of natural wonders and impressive human-made landmarks, from the world-famous Grand Canyon and the other stunning canyons to the Hoover and Glenn Canyon Dams.
 As usual in these posts, we invited a few fellow bloggers to share some of their favorite Arizona landmarks.

 From the Navajo Nation to the Deserts and saguaros, there are various things Arizona is famous for.
 Yet, the landmarks in Arizona are majestic and contribute significantly to Arizona’s reputation as one of the best outdoor destinations in America.
 If you love outdoor travel, visiting Arizona will be a bliss.